-As a tactic of The Journey Home, UWCM has collaborated with The Mayor’s Office of Human Services, Homeless Services Programs (MOHS-HSP) to bring Project Homeless Connect to Baltimore.
-A day-long resource fair for local people experiencing or at-risk of homelessness, Project Homeless Connect provides comprehensive services including housing, food, health care, employment, legal and hygiene, and is considered a national best practice in creating pathways out of homelessness.
+Project Homeless Connect is a day-long resource fair for local people experiencing or at risk of homelessness.
+The event offers comprehensive services including housing, food, health care, employment, legal assistance, vision and dental care, haircuts, and more.
+Project Homeless Connect is considered a national best practice in creating pathways out of homelessness.

-Q: Who guides UWCM’s health and human service work?
+Q: Who guides United Way’s health and human service work?

 Q: Does United Way of Central Maryland only provide funds?

 A: UWCM’s work involves so much more than money…

 - We collaborate with nonprofit agencies across central Maryland to truly understand the needs and how to best approach systematic solutions.